CONTENTS:

 Anatomical Terms:

-Abdominal Viscera - (continued)
+Abdominal viscera - (continued)

 pancreas (left lobe, body, & right lobe)